deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFGaaa.png" alt="">

-This program works exactly as the program before, except the function `void protectMe2()` is added in to add another use defined function to the CFG bitmap.
+This program works exactly as the program before, except the function `void protectMe2()` is added in to add another user defined function to the CFG bitmap.
 Note that this function will never be executed, and that is poor from a programmer's perspective.
 However, this function's sole purpose is to just show another protected function.
 This can be verified again with `dumpbin`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG17.png" alt="">